 Learn how to paint a vinyl floor and update your floors inexpensively with this thorough tutorial for DIY painted floors!
 Painted vinyl floors really hold up, I promise.

-I’m sooooo excited about today’s DIY project, a tutorial about how to paint a vinyl floor, even though things didn’t go exactly as planned (the painted vinyl is great – it’s my nutty glittery top coat that failed).
+I’m sooooo excited to show you how to paint vinyl floors, because this cheap flooring DIY totally changed the look of our kitchen (and entry/laundry/powder room).
 When Hubby and I gave our oak kitchen a spunky turquoise makeover – painting the cabinets turquoise, ripping down the tiny awkward cabinetry for more storage in the form of open shelving, and building solid white washed maple counters from scratch – we left the vinyl flooring untouched.
 I often cropped it out of photos (like these), but you can spot it in a post about my case study planter:

 It was a cute enough pattern in a neutral, creamy hue with flecks of teal.
 It looked okay and because it extends into the adjacent entryway, shoe closet, laundry room and powder room, we were just too lazy to replace it!
-It would have been one of those mushroom jobs, where you end up just gutting a room and repainting the entire house.
+It would have been one of those mushroom jobs, where you end up just gutting everything.
 So we left the floors.
 They were, however, a little grungy and dirt loved to settle in deep gauges the former owners had made.

 After the turquoise kitchen makeover was complete, I scrubbed the floors on my hands and knees, with a stiff bristled brush and caustic cleaner, and eventually made them look shiny and new.
 Fast forward exactly three days and the dirt and grime had settled in the deep scratches again.
-I had seen tutorials about how to paint a vinyl floor (from Designer Trapped in a Lawyer’s Body and View Along the Way), but neither of their laundry rooms seemed to be as high traffic as my space.
+I had seen tutorials about how to paint a vinyl floor, but none of the rooms with painted floors seemed to be as high traffic as my space.
 I waffled between painting and doing peel and stick – until we finished the bathroom reno.
 I just loved how the matte charcoal grey tiles looked and decided I wanted to test out the same look in the kitchen and adjoining rooms.
 Unable to find the exact peel and stick tile, I decided to take the plunge and figure out how to paint a vinyl floor, figuring that if all else fails I could still do peel and stick.
 I had nothing to lose!

 Supplies: